zstumgoren/data-driven-news/src/_includes/bna/2021/assignments/git.md

 * Initializing a new repo and cloning an existing "remote" repo
 * Staging changes to be committed to a local git repository
 * Committing changes to a local git repository
-* Pushing committed changes to a remote repoistory
+* Pushing committed changes to a remote repository
-* Creating code in branches
+* Working on branches
 * Merging changes from branches into the "main" branch

 ### Submit